MENTAL HEALTH CONCERNS IN THE CULTURE OF ATHLETES

-Although most depressive symptoms occurs for reasons unrelated to sport participation, for some student-athletes, there can be risk related to their participation in sport.
+Although most depressive symptoms occur for reasons unrelated to sports participation, for some student-athletes, there can be risks related to their participation in sports.
 These can include:

 For some athletes, symptoms of depression will include a constant sense of fatigue, loss of interest in activities that were previously enjoyed, and loss of confidence.
 It is possible that for some athletes these changes could negatively impact athletic performance, although this is not necessarily the case.

-• Elevated stress.
+- Elevated stress.
 Symptoms of anxiety disorders often worsen under stress.
-A student-athlete may be experiencing stress because of the transition of being away from home and adjusting to a new living situation, the worry of achieving academically, of meeting athletic expectations in his or her sport.
+A student-athlete may be experiencing stress because of the transition of being away from home and adjusting to a new living situation, the worry of achieving academically or meeting athletic expectations in his or her sport.

-• Athletic pressures.
-Some athletes who do not meet criteria for a generalized anxiety disorder may experience athletic performance-related anxiety.
+- Athletic pressures.
+Some athletes who do not meet the criteria for a generalized anxiety disorder may experience athletic performance-related anxiety.

 Symptoms of feeling overwhelmed or anxious may include having an increased heart rate, breathing rapidly, sweating, trembling, and feeling weak or tired when experiencing a situation that is considered a threat.
 Athletes experiencing these symptoms may have diminished ability to execute on the athletic field.
 Student-athletes who experience athletic performance-related anxiety may find that it compromises their ability to perform at their best.
 Talking with a counselor can help to navigate factors related to the source of one’s stress.